 Diffusion Atlas

-Tier: comparative tool (in development).
+Tier: comparative tool (alpha).
 Object: generative trajectories and compositional fidelity across diffusion image models.

 Diffusion Atlas reads diffusion image models as vector processes rather than black-box generators.
 Where Manifold Atlas reads the static manifold of a frozen embedding model and LLMbench compares generated prose across language models, Diffusion Atlas reads the generative trajectory of a denoising model, the path through latent space that produces an image, and combines that geometric reading with scored compositional evaluation.